Liphium/lightwire/README.md

 # lightwire

+The repository for lightwire has been moved to the [main Liphium app repository](https://github.com/Liphium/chat_interface) where it'll be shipped as part of the chat app.
+You can find it in the lightwire folder over there.

 Lightwire is an experimental audio packetizer to potentially power voice chat on Liphium in the future.
 It's currently being developed in Rust using these amazing libraries:

 - [tokio](https://crates.io/crates/tokio) for creating threads and managing the general flow of data.